Rmanamr/CMD-Fibonacci-loop-Java/README.md

 # CMD-Fibonacci-loop-Java V 1.0 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-Java CMD progtam for printing Fibonacci series from 0 to input value(number_Of_Series) with a for loop.
+Java CMD program for printing Fibonacci series from 0 to input value(number_Of_Series) with a for loop.
 using Java version 1.8.0

 Run the program typing :